a1code/Sampling-based-2D-Motion-Planning/2D Geometric Motion Planning/README.md

 <img width="1440" alt="q1_rrt_sample_1" src="https://user-images.githubusercontent.com/10013303/141657895-849d1e38-d061-4d6e-96d0-15e5c9d3b8e4.png">
 <img width="1440" alt="q1_rrt_tree_1" src="https://user-images.githubusercontent.com/10013303/141657899-0899eeb0-05ec-4736-a419-b45c43e045dd.png">

-The analysis for RRT over 60 runs is shown below as well as in figure. **Remember to set the variable _analysis_mode_ to True to generate these results.
+The analysis for RRT over 60 runs is shown below as well as in the figure. **Remember to set the variable _analysis_mode_ to True to generate these results.
 For a usual run of the algorithm, the variable should be set to False.**

 - Total number of runs = 60
 - Success rate in percentage = 78.33333333333333